Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/interaction_scripts.md

 **Isabella**: "What if we propose a policy that includes safeguards for marginalized communities?
 It could enhance our security narrative while promoting equity."

 **Cipher**: "That could work.
-If we frame it as a way to enhance security while promoting equity, it might gain traction."
+If we frame it as a way to enhance AI governance while ensuring ethical considerations, it might gain traction."

 ### Scene 3: Climactic Confrontation
 *Setting: A public forum where both are presenting their views.*